Seena: The Untold Story Poster

 Panshul v.
 Gravity: The Legal Battle (2025)

 The harrowing story of the first Guinness World Record verification attempt.
-Features the assessor's hospitalization, Dr. Meera Sharma's testimony, and the 2027 contingency plan involving PPE and an orthopaedic surgeon on standby.
+Features the assessor's hospitalization and the 2027 contingency plan involving PPE.

 User Reviews (1,847)